huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 The main benefits of working with `GraphicsTheme` are:

-* You can preview your app on Mac and PC using Fuse's realtime preview window, which offers a much smoother experience than the iOS and Android emulators.
+* You can preview your app on Mac and PC using Fuse's realtime preview window, which offers a smoother experience than the iOS and Android emulators.
 * Your designs and animations will look and behave identically on all platforms.

 Since `GraphicsTheme` is the default theme, you don't have to specify this explicitly,